 I think it’s the same with Jane’s project.
 Whether or not this is what she “really wants to do” is noise … particularly at this point in the project.

 Are you using the question of what your true purpose is, what you really want to be when you grow up, as a form of procrastination?
-Love to hear your thoughts on the white belt to black belt discussion forum.
+Love to hear your thoughts.